 Bulk import of locations and users, one-time and ongoing.

 What reporting capabilities are available?

 What type of reporting do you require to support your business units?
 Do you need both aggregated summaries and raw data?
+Can you find root causes and trends?
 Can you export your data and feed it to a third-party analytics engine?

 Bindy has 27 ready-to-use reports

 27 built-in reports, both raw and aggregates.
 Trends, repeat unacceptable.
 Full export and API capabilities.